 Our work leverages innovative assessments of personal exposures, geospatial analysis, and quantitative analysis of medical imaging.
 Our studies include randomized clinical trials, clinical data repositories, and prospective cohort studies of children, young adults, older adults, and adults living with lung disease.

 Specific areas of investigation at the BIDMC Institute for Lung Health include:

-Novel applications of chest imaging (CAT scans) to evaluate abnormal lung health before the development of symptoms
+- Novel applications of chest CT imaging to evaluate abnormal lung health before the development of symptoms

 A unique aspect of our Institute is our focus on translating research findings to policy and prevention.